 BELLE T. MCCORMACK

 Belle McCormack is the Owner, Director, and Lead Instructor for The Firearms Academy of Seattle, Inc. She started teaching with us in 2016 and came on staff full time in 2017 as our Operations Manager.
 In 2021 she took over as President of the company and finalized the sale of the company with Marty in 2022.
 Belle was formerly a Private Security Certified Handgun Instructor for the Washington State Criminal Justice Training Commission and taught in their Instructor Certification Program.
 She also holds an instructor certification from Tom Givens/Rangemaster, Massad Ayoob Group Deadly Force Instructor, Shot-IQ Pistol Instructor, and is a NRA Certified Pistol Instructor.
-She has received additional training from Massad Ayoob, John Farnam, Chuck Taylor, Gunsite, Terry Trahan, Rory Miller, Marc Macyoung, Karl Rehn, Ed Monk, Steve Fisher, Jared Reston, Tim Herron, Kerry Davis, Mike Pannone, Bill Blowers, Robert Vogel, Scott Jedlinski, and Joel Turner of Shot IQ.
+She has received additional training from Massad Ayoob, John Farnam, Chuck Taylor, Gunsite, Terry Trahan, Rory Miller, Marc Macyoung, Karl Rehn, Ed Monk, Steve Fisher, Jared Reston, Tim Herron, Kerry Davis, Mike Pannone, Bill Blowers, Robert Vogel, Scott Jedlinski, Alex Hartman of Ridgeline, and Joel Turner of Shot IQ.

 Belle has over 20 years of experience in training, coaching, and other adult education in a variety of fields.
 Before coming to FAS, she was the volunteer rangemaster at Jefferson County Sportsmans’ Association from 2014 to 2016 and assisted at Arms Pro, LCC, a gunsmith in Port Townsend, WA.

 ERIK L. KNISE